lincolnjohnson/SunriseClock/ReadMe.md

 I made some minor adjustments to a couple of the included libraries or used non-standard versions, so they're included in this repository as well so as to make your life easier if you want to compile/build this.
 Everything in the includes folder is not my own original work.
 The other included files listed such as EEPROM and Wire are standard arduino versions.

-There are dual signal wires to the transistor controlling the LEDs because it seemed that one signal wire wasn't allowing the system to open fully.
+There are dual signal wires to the transistor controlling the LEDs because it seemed that one signal wire wasn't allowing the system to open fully when using a transistor.
 Not sure why, but doubling up appears to have fixed it - at full duty cycle it's just as bright as a direct connection to power.
+Now that I've switched to using a MOSFET, one is fine but two doesn't hurt so I left it.
+If you need the extra pin for something else you can always remove one of 9/10 and update the code appropriately.

 The Pro Micro tends to be cranky with the Arduino IDE sometimes, especially if you are trying to load code to it for the first time, or switching between sketches.
 I find that jumpering the RST and GND pins, pressing upload on the IDE, and then disconnecting the jumper as soon as the IDE finishes compiling and outputs the size of the files used fixes this problem.
 Subsequent uploads with the same sketch should work fine.
 Not sure if this is a problem related to my use of cheap ebay clones.